cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/system-requirements.md

 ## Cluster nodes

-Before installing DC/OS by using the advanced installer, you must ensure that all of your cluster nodes have the following prerequisites.
-The cluster nodes are designated Mesos masters and agents during installation.
+For advanced install only, your cluster nodes must have the following prerequisites.
+The cluster nodes are designated as Mesos masters and agents during installation.

 ### Data compression (advanced installer)